Magyartanulas/magyartanulas.github.io/infinitive_negation.md

 `Challenge!`
 ![Yoda](https://magyartanulas.github.io/public/yoda.jpeg)

-*Tedd, vagy ne tedd, de ne próbáld!*
+*Tedd, vagy ne tedd, de ne próbáld! - Yoda, Star Wars V*

 <span class="spoiler">Do or do not, but do not try!</span>